nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
-5. Should function in point and click manner instead of dos style.
+5. Should have click and drag implementation to improve product appeal.
-6. Should include a tutorial for new users.
+6. Should include a tutorial for new users to introduce the different functionalities.

 ## Appendix D : Glossary